-As one of the country’s most highly regarded pediatric epileptologists, Dr. Zupanc has been instrumental in the development of comprehensive pediatric epilepsy programs at Mayo Clinic, Columbia University, and NYU School of Medicine.
+As one of the country’s most highly regarded pediatric epileptologists, Dr. Zupanc has been instrumental in the development of comprehensive pediatric epilepsy programs throughout the country—here at CHOC Children’s, and previously at Mayo Clinic, Columbia University and NYU School of Medicine.
 Dr. Zupanc is highly esteemed for her scholarship and contributions to the advancement of pediatric neurology.
 She has presented at numerous nationally and internationally recognized lecture series, and is a much sought speaker.

 An internationally recognized expert, Dr. Zupanc has published many articles in peer reviewed journals, most notably the Journal of Pediatric Neurology, regarding pediatric epilepsy surgery and outcomes, the efficacy of Felbamate, and infantile spasms.
 Dr. Zupanc is the author of 15 textbook chapters including the chapter on epilepsy surgery in the field’s primary textbook, Pediatric Neurology.

 Dedicated to clinical excellence, Dr. Zupanc is board certified in pediatrics by the American Board of Pediatrics and in child neurology by the American Board of Psychiatry and Neurology.
 She is board certified in clinical neurophysiology by both the American Board of Psychiatry and Neurology and the American Board of Clinical Neurophysiology.
 Dr. Zupanc received her medical degree at UCLA, graduating first in her class.
 She completed pediatric residency at the University of Washington and her pediatric neurology fellowship at the University of Wisconsin.
 She has had additional training in advanced epilepsy at the University of Wisconsin, UCLA, and Stanford University.